 In education, the arrival of wireless internet has made it possible to bring computers and laptops to schools in Nangi.
-This is a big step forward in the village's education efforts led by Mahabir Pun.
+This is a big step forward in the village's education efforts led by Mr. Mahabir Pun.
 Now, learning has changed a lot with online tutorials and resources available.

 Furthermore, students themselves expressed the profound impact of internet access on their educational journey.
 Despite encountering limitations in-home internet access, they actively utilize online resources to acquire new skills and prepare for examinations.
 The incorporation of internet-based learning into the school curriculum emerges as a cornerstone in equipping students with indispensable digital literacy skills, crucial for their academic success and future endeavors in the digital era.